Information for applicants from Ghana

 The West African Senior School Certificate (WASSC) is not currently accepted for entry to any of our bachelor degree programmes.
 However, applicants that have completed the WASSC can be considered for entry to one of our International Foundation Programmes.
 These provide opportunities for students to progress to linked bachelor degree programme one year later, providing that the foundation programme is satisfactorily passed

-For more information regarding our foundation programmes please click here.
+For more information about Queen Mary Foundation programmes, please click here.

 If you are currently studying another UK foundation programme elsewhere and would like to progress to one of our Bachelor degrees, please get in touch via the contact details at the bottom of the page.

-WAEC (WASSC) English at the relevant level meets QMULs English language requirements.
-WAEC English should have been achieved no more than 5 years from the start date of the QMUL course of study.
+WAEC (WASSC) English at the relevant level meets Queen Mary English language requirements for Bachelor degrees.
+WAEC English should have been achieved no more than 5 years from the start date of the Queen Mary course of study.